 The biggest trend in smart home technology is the smart speaker, a speaker with built in microphone and hardware to run a voice-enabled assistant.
 Amazon made the first big splash here with the Amazon Echo and other Alexa-enabled devices, but Google's own Google Assistant has made strides in products like the Google Home.
 And Apple's HomePod puts Siri into a similar form factor.

 The great news is that these devices will usually work with most smart TVs, and compatibility is improving all the time as new software updates add capability to existing smart TVs.
 As it stands, all of the major TV manufacturers have smart speaker compatibility with at least one of the three main smart assistant platforms (Amazon, Apple and Google).
 These options often require using an additional device, such as a smart speaker or mobile device, but it will give you a way to control your TV and smart devices with the convenience of simple speech.

 But even better, many of the smart TVs on the market now have these voice assistants built in.
 Google Assistant can be found in both Android TVs from Sony and Hisense, as well as LG TVs.
-Amazon Alexa is now offered in LG TVs as well, and Sony has announced compatibility with a new Amazon Alexa app for Android TV.
+Amazon Alexa is now offered in Samsung and LG TVs as well, and Sony has announced compatibility with a new Amazon Alexa app for Android TV.
 Even better, smart TVs from LG and Samsung now have both Google Assistant and Amazon Alexa built in.

 These models generally offer remote controls that feature built in microphones, letting you press a button to activate voice interaction.
 But some new models, like the Sony Bravia A8H OLED TV, also have far-field microphones built in.
 (It's one of the biggest TV trends we've seen for 2020.)
 When enabled, they let you simply speak to the room, and the TV will listen for your commands.

 9. How does a smart TV compare to set-top boxes such as Roku, Apple TV, Google Chromecast or Amazon Fire TV?